Ultrasound Diagnosis

 Shoulder

-Rotator cuff tendinopathy
+Rotator cuff tendinopathy and tears

 Bursitis